r8dussau/raceAI/README.md

 - *intelliq_api.py* contains all our python endpoints functions.
 - *QQ000.json* is a questionnaire file who can be used to test the questionnaire upload endpoint.
 - *setup_database.txt* containes all the code you should put in your database QUERY to setup our database model.
+- *main.py* contain all

-### Authors
+### Author
 - Raphaël Dussauze
-- Jules Morin

 ## Installation

 ### Python requirements

-The python API needs the following librairy to run:
+The python files need the following librairy to run:

+- pygame
-- flask
+- math
-- flask-wtf
+- time
-- mysql-connector-python
+- random.randint

 You can use the package manager [pip](https://pip.pypa.io/en/stable/) to install these librairy in a python environnement: